Michael-A-Kuykendall/sorcery/README.md

 > **Note:** Sorcery is a *design doctrine* for architecture handoff—not a framework, language, or product.
 It is a way of encoding intent so it survives transmission.

+> **Also:** Sorcery is not code stenography or a byte-for-byte recorder; it’s a creation/handoff tool that preserves intent, contracts, and constraints—implementation details may differ.

 ---

 ## ⚡ The Problem